shamimmoeen/grand-sunrise/README.md

 # grand-sunrise
-Add a suffix to the woocommerce order number
+Add a suffix 'KCG-' to the woocommerce order number